Sector47/Terraria-SaveBackup/README.md

 # TerrariaSaveBackup

-Creates a backup of current modded worlds and places them a new folder with current date and time.
+Creates a backup of current worlds and players and places them a new folder with current date and time.